How to add a new page in the Site Map Editor

 Open the Site Map Editor

-First, open the Site Map Editor by clicking Site Map in the blue Admin Toolbar.
+First, open the Site Map Editor by clicking Site Map in the white Admin Toolbar.
 Then, find the Site Map Toolbar, which is located at the bottom of the Site Map Editor.
 The toolbar contains the following elements:

 - Page - Just as it sounds, creates a new page for your website :)